acgetchell/mundus-atrox/src/journals/twentieth.md

 #### From the journal of Dame Orky

 *Wulrif* dies when he reverts back to his normal form.
-I use Lay On Hands to give him 50 HP back and bring him back to consciousness.
+I use Lay On Hands to give him 50 HP and bring him back to consciousness.
 Then, we all take a long rest.

 We discovered an island with mushrooms on it.
 It seems steep, maybe the top of a stalagmite.
 We all take a long rest.
 I look around to see if we’re safe.
-I notice some strange, but small things rustling around in the mushrooms.
+I notice some strange but small things rustling around in the mushrooms.
 The mushrooms are around 60 ft high.

-We begin to hear the sound of a lute and singing in a hauntingly beautiful soprano.
+We begin to hear music and singing in a hauntingly beautiful soprano.
 We see an inverted mushroom cap and a Half-Elven woman holding a lute and playing. *Geral* approaches her.

 > "Hello, do we know you?"
 >